 Activate or deactivate Account Discovery

-- Select Account (in the lower-left corner of the Smartsheet window) > Plan & Billing Info > Account Settings.
+- Select Account > Plan & Billing Info > Account Settings.

 - Click Edit next to Account Discovery.
-Verify that Enabled is checked and click Save (uncheck the box to disable this feature).
+Verify that Enabled is checked and then select Save.

-If you enable this feature, make sure that your account name clearly reflects the department or group name that owns it.
-For example, if you are a Smartsheet SysAmin for an account used by the Marketing department at MBF Corp., an account name of MBF Marketing will help others in your organization better distinguish it from, say, the Accounting department at MBF Corp.
+Make sure your account name reflects the department or group name that owns it.
+For example, if you are a SysAmin for an account used by the Marketing department at MBF Corp, name the account MBF Marketing to distinguish it from the Accounting department at MBF Corp.